Can I install an EV charger in my garage?

 Can I install an EV charger in a garage?

-In short, yes, you can have an EV charger installed in your garage – it’s perfectly possible, not to mention safe.
+In short, yes, you can have an EV charger installed in your garage.
+In fact, it’s perfectly possible, not to mention safe and convenient for those who want to avoid adverse weather.
 But it requires more thought.
-Garage EV charger installations tend to be more complex compared to installing a home EV charger elsewhere, such as a driveway.
-However it depends on your properties set-up.
+Typically, garage EV charger installations tend to be more complex compared to installing a home EV charger elsewhere, such as a driveway.
+However, it depends on your property’s set-up.

-Because garage EV charger installations are usually more complex, they require more work.
-Installing an electric car charger in a garage may therefore lead to a higher cost of installation – especially if you would like your EV charger installed in your detached garage.
+Simply put, because garage EV charger installations are usually more complex, they require more work to be undertaken.
+For this reason, installing an electric car charger in a garage may lead to a higher cost of installation – especially if you would like your EV charger installed in your detached garage.

 Should I install my EV charger in my garage?